Please note that Tapas no longer supports Internet Explorer.

 It made no sense.
 He could never agree to such madness.

-"No. I won't bind myself to anyone."
+"No. I won't bind myself to that guy."

 His father looked at him as though he had said something incredibly foolish.
 "You have no choice.
 That's the duty of every monarch in Vellara."